-- Does it look to thick or too thin?
+- Do your letters or columns look to thick or too thin?
 Your letters may be pushing because your density is too heavy or your pull comp is too heavy.
 If too thin, your pull comp needs to be increased.

 Check your sew out and have it verified before the job is started.
 Make sure that you watch each stitch as you sew out the design to see if there are any mistakes or problems that can be prevented.
-You can slow down the machine and watch it stitch by stitch to pinpoint some issues.
+Slowing the machine speed down can help you pinpoint any issues.

 - Do you have any jump stitches that are too long?
 This can cause the thread to get caught and your needle to break.

 - Are all of your starts and stops in the correct location?
 If not, your machine has to move too far to start the next sequence causing wasted production time.